zenml-io/mlstacks/gcp-kubeflow-kserve/README.md

-# 🍭 Kubeflow, Vertex, GCS, CloudSQL, MLflow and Kserve MLOps Stack Recipe
+# 🍭 Kubeflow, Vertex, GCS, MLflow and Kserve MLOps Stack Recipe

 There can be many motivations behind taking your ML application setup to a cloud environment, from neeeding specialized compute 💪 for training jobs to having a 24x7 load-balanced deployment of your trained model serving user requests 🚀.